-If your website has pages that return different content based on the perceived country or preferred language of the visitor (i.e., you have locale-adaptive pages), Google might not crawl, index, or rank all of your locale-adaptive content.
+If your site has locale-adaptive pages (that is, your site returns different content based on the perceived country or preferred language of the visitor), Google might not crawl, index, or rank all your content for different locales.
 This is because the default IP addresses of the Googlebot crawler appear to be based in the USA.
 In addition, the crawler sends HTTP requests without setting

 Accept-Language in the request header.

-- Geo-distributed crawling: Googlebot appears to be using IP addresses based outside the USA, in addition to the longstanding IP addresses Googlebot uses that appear to be based in the USA.
+Googlebot crawls with IP addresses based outside the USA, in addition to the US-based IP addresses.

 As we have always recommended, when Googlebot appears to come from a certain country, treat it like you would treat any other user from that country.
 This means that if you block USA-based users from accessing your content, but allow visitors from Australia to see it, your server should block a Googlebot that appears to be coming from the USA, but allow access to a Googlebot that appears to come from Australia.